 Any time you get together with friends or family, especially during the holidays, you may feel inclined to raise a glass.
-And why not?
-Having diabetes doesn't mean you can't enjoy a cocktail or some bubbly.
+Why not?
+Living with diabetes does not mean you can't enjoy a cocktail or some champagne.
 Just know how alcohol can affect your blood sugar numbers or interact with insulin or medications before you start pouring, so you can avoid any surprises.

 Nobody wants a holiday low

-Drinking alcohol can affect you in a few ways:1,2
+Drinking alcohol can affect you in a few ways:

-• When your liver is processing alcohol, it doesn't produce sugar to regulate your blood glucose levels.
+- When your liver is processing alcohol, it does not produce sugar to regulate your blood glucose levels.

-• If you take insulin or some oral medications, drinking alcohol can put you at even greater risk of a low.
+- If you take insulin or some oral medications, drinking alcohol can put you at even greater risk of a low blood sugar.
 This can last for 24 hours after drinking.

-• If you have type 1 diabetes, glucagon won't work if you have alcohol in your system.
+- If you live with type 1 diabetes, glucagon won't work if you have alcohol in your system.

 Tips to keep your blood sugar steady

 The most important tip is to drink alcohol in moderation.
-Diabetes Canada recommends no more than 2 drinks for women or 3 for men, assuming you don't have another issue that restricts alcohol even further.3
+Diabetes Canada recommends no more than 2 drinks for women per day or 3 for men, assuming you don't have another issue that restricts alcohol even further.

-• Sip alongside food.
+- Sip alongside food.
 Never drink alcohol on an empty stomach—make your way over to the buffet or appetizer spread before you pour.
-Keep the carbs coming if you're dancing and before you go to sleep, too.
+Keep the carbs coming if you're dancing and before you go to sleep.